muratk5n/thirdwave/en/README.md

 Some think relating to any minority should be like interacting with aliens..
-They like to play *Dances with Wolves* with "foreign cultures", so they try create foreigners from Wakanda, "African Americans" in their own countries, not humans just like them who happens to be a visually different.
+They like to play *Dances with Wolves* with "foreign cultures", so they try to create foreigners from Wakanda, "African Americans" in their own countries, not humans just like them who happens to be a visually different.
 They want cultural ghettos they can peek into and tell their friends about to prove how cool they are.